 Asset protection planning cannot begin when a judgment creditor is already on the horizon.
 Why?
 Because each state has laws that protect a judgment creditor against people who transfer their assets out of their names with the intent to hinder, delay, or defraud a creditor.

-In these situations, a court will see right through these "fraudulent" transfers and simply order that the transfers are reversed and the assets turned over to pay the creditor.
+In these situations, a court will see right through these "fraudulent" transfers and simply order that the transfers are reversed, and the assets turned over to pay the creditor.
 Instead, asset protection planning must begin long before there is any sign of a lawsuit.
-Aside from this, in order to put together a comprehensive asset protection plan, you will need to integrate two important goals:
+Aside from this, to put together a comprehensive asset protection plan, you will need to integrate two important goals:

 - Your short term and long term financial goals, and